A cloudy day is no match for a sunny disposition. William A Ward

 We live by faith, not by sight.
 2 Corinthians 5:7

-Fear, doubt and worry; are evils adding much difficulty and burdens to life.
+Fear, doubt and worry; are evils adding difficulty and burdens to life.
 The more we give in to them, the more difficult it is to find any degree of joy and happiness.
 These handicaps can cause life to be miserable.
 It does not have to be that way.
-Many look to God for strength and direction.
-Empowered by faith and confidence, they have God’s spiritual power lifting them up.
-As a result they learn to become victors instead of victims.
+Many chose to look to God for strength and direction.
+They are empowered with faith and confidence, giving them increased spiritual power as they learn to become victors instead of victims.